hila-chefer/RobustViT/README.md

 Our ViT code is based on the [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) repository.
 We thank Ross Wightman for the great resource.
 Our ImageNet finetuning code is based on [code from the official PyTorch repo](https://github.com/pytorch/examples/blob/main/imagenet/main.py).

-We would like to sincerely thank those authors for their great works.
+We would like to sincerely thank the authors for their great works.